-The Company's credit spread as of the inception dates was calibrated by setting the fair value of the credit facility and the silver agreement equal to total proceeds of transaction, resulting in a credit spread of 31.33% as at the inception date ("the calibrated spread").
-The spread as at December 31, 2013 was then obtained by adding 3% over the calibrated spread given the decreased credit rating of the Company.
+The Company's credit spread as of the respective inception dates of September 19, 2013 was calibrated by setting the fair value of the credit facility and the silver Offtake Agreement equal to total proceeds of transaction, resulting in a credit spread of 31.33% as at the inception date ("the calibrated spread").
+The credit spread assumption as at March 31, 2014 was 45% given the decreased credit worthiness of the Company and expectations of the accelerated loan repayment.
+The probability assumption for the scenario of accelerated repayment of the Orion loan and the Offtake Agreement at March 31, 2014 was 25%, while the probability assumption for the scenario of the restructure of the Orion loan and the Offtake Agreement was 75%.
+The expected recovery rate in the event of default was 50% in both scenarios.